National Adaptation Programme of Action: Details

 NAPAs are intended to provide LDCs with an opportunity to identify their "urgent and immediate needs" for adapting to climate change.
 As part of the NAPA process, LDC government ministries, typically assisted by development agencies, assess their countries' vulnerability to climate change and extreme weather events.
 LDCs then develop a prioritized list of adaptation projects that will help the country cope with the adverse effects of climate change.
 LDCs who submit NAPAs to the UNFCCC then become eligible for funding through the LDCF for NAPA projects.
 The LDCF was designed through the UNFCCC specifically to assist least developed countries, which are particularly vulnerable to the effects of climate change.
 To date, forty five LDCs have written and submitted NAPAs to the UNFCCC, with Nepal as the latest country to submit its NAPA in November 2010.
 Three more countries (Angola, Myanmar, and Timor Leste) are scheduled to complete their NAPAs by the end of 2011.

+Bangladesh

+The Bangladesh NAPA proposes a range of priority adaptation projects with a focus on building the country's resilience to the impacts of climate change.
+These projects are designed to be implemented over the short to medium term, with a view to protecting vulnerable communities and ecosystems in Bangladesh from the impacts of climate change.

+Some of the key adaptation priorities identified in the Bangladesh NAPA include: